-Time for part two of selecting target markets for apartment syndication.
-This time, Theo is teaching how to narrow down your target markets down to seven options.
-After you’ve done that, you need to know how they rank, ideally you’ll have two top markets.
-If you enjoyed today’s episode remember to subscribe in iTunes and leave us a review!
+Time for part two of Selecting Target Markets for Apartment Syndication.
+This time, we’re teaching you how to narrow your target markets down to seven options.
+After you’ve done that, you need to know how they rank.
+Ideally, once you’re done, you’ll have two of the best markets for real estate investing.
+If you enjoyed today’s episode, please head over to iTunes, subscribe, and leave us a review.

 Best Ever Tweet: